Sectional Anatomy for Imaging Professionals

 - Side-by-side presentation of anatomy illustrations and corresponding CT and MRI images clarifies the location and structure of sectional anatomy.

-- More than 1,500 high-quality images and detailed line drawings demonstrate sectional anatomy for every body plane commonly imaged in the clinical setting.
+- More than 1,500 high-quality images detail sectional anatomy for every body plane commonly imaged in the clinical setting.

+- Pathology boxes help you connect commonly encountered pathologies to related anatomy for greater diagnostic accuracy.

-- Updated summary tables are used to simplify and organize key information in each chapter.
+- Anatomy summary tables provide quick access to muscle information, points of origin and insertion, and muscle function for each muscle group.

-- CT or MR images of special interest are featured on the opening page in each chapter to pique readers’ interest in the area about to be covered in the text.

-- Reference drawings and corresponding scanning planes appear on appropriate pages with the actual images, so they are easily referenced for correlation between the scanning planes and the resulting images.
+- Reference drawings and corresponding scanning planes accompany actual images to help you recognize the correlation between the two.

-- Introductory chapter lays a foundation of the terminology that is related to sectional anatomy.

 Table of Contents